gingerbeardman/gingerbeardman.github.io/_posts/2021-04-19-automating-interactions-using-apple-events.md

 ### Investigation

 According to the `aete` resource description in both artWORKS and Canvas, selection of Internal Tools using Apple Events is limited to 10 seemingly random tools.
 This made no sense to me, so I tried specifying higher tools and this experimentation proved that all 18 internal tools are indeed available.
 I guess the description had been truncated at some point?

+Some time later I read "The Automatic Mac" again and they list a lot more tool values there!
+I did some extra leg work to complete the list of both internal and external tools, shown below.

-#### Internal Tool references
+#### Internal Tools (btol)

 | INTERNAL | btol |
 | --- | --- |